 Whatever you do, do not walk away from a sealed jar for a few days, do not go away for the weekend, do not forget about it, or you could have a detonation on your hands.

-Once the yeast really gets going the liquid will become gassy and the buoyant solids (the flowers) may rise up and out of the jar (like the elderflower cordial, above).
-I leave it another couple of days till things have settled down.
+Once the yeast really gets going the liquid will become gassy and the buoyant solids (the flowers) may rise up and out of the jar (like the elderflower cordial, above - elderflower is particularly active).
+If this happens I leave it another couple of days till things have settled down.
 Then I strain the flowers off, and gently strain the liquid a second time through cheesecloth.
 I have bottled the fizz in clean narrow-neck screw top bottles.

 Just-bottled elderflower, milkweed and honeysuckle cordials, 2015